crazoter/timetable-pinger-py/README.md

 ## Steps

 ## Integrating Google Sheets
 1. I use this [template](https://docs.google.com/spreadsheets/d/15L7JJgl1YgaGM9b8nN6eNuTSHaSWa5_IQUya8mL9dXw/edit?usp=sharing) for my own timetabling purposes.
 You can make a copy.
-Note that the date format matters (17 Jun, 18 Feb etc)
+Note that the date format for the first row matters ("17 Jun", "18 Feb" etc).
+The application expects that the date is numerical and the month is 3 characters.
+However if you're using the template this should be automatically formatted for you.
 2. There are numerous tutorials online on how to access google sheets.
 [The one I used](https://medium.com/@denisluiz/python-with-google-sheets-service-account-step-by-step-8f74c26ed28e) didn't involve gspread.
 3. Although you don't need to setup the code, you'll need to undergo the steps in the tutorial to obtain:
     * SPREADSHEET_ID